godai78/LLM/README.md

-# LLM
+# AI lessons repo by godai

-AI lessons repo by godai
+Generating a zine tutorial with LLMs